 The second method to create a route is by drawing a line on the map.
 You must first enable drawing by tapping the raw option at the top, then pan/zoom the map in position.
 When you are ready tap the Draw button at the bottom.
 When finished drawing tap the End Drawing button.
 You can pan/zoom the map and begin drawing again if needed.
 The Snap to Roads option will create a route along the roads or you can deselect this option and create a route along the exact line drawn on the map.

-Adding waypoint to the route can be done by entering the waypoints manually by tapping the add button in the upper right corner or you can tap the Drop pins button to drop the pins directly on the map.
-To view a list of waypoints on the map, tap the Waypoints button at the top.
+Adding waypoint to the route can be done by entering the waypoints manually by tapping the add button in the waypoint menu in the upper right corner or you can long press directly on the map.
+To view a list of waypoints on the map, tap the waypoints menu button at the top and select View Waypoints.
+You can also include the waypoints brought in from the main map to be included with the new track from the view settings menu.

 When you are finished you can select "Insert Waypoint" to add a new waypoint or tap outside of the pop-up view to exit the view.